First Nations artist, a Ngarluma woman from Roebourne, Western Australia, Australia.

 Aboriginal people from the area around Roebourne call themselves Ngarda or the Ngarda-nali, although people also identify with their language groups, referring to themselves as Ngarluma, Yinjibarndi, Gurrama or Banjima.
 These distinct groups have their own local traditions, so there is a mix of laws and customs found in Roebourne.
 Many people living in the town today have been displaced from their country since colonisation, and forcibly removed from their homelands as a result of the pastoral industry and, more recently, the impact of the mining industry.

-Loreen paints about her feelings, social justice, mining, the thoughts she has of her heritage and the stories of her ancestors, using mainly colours of the land.
-She is a multiple Cossack Art Award winner and her paintings are held in the Australian National Museum, Canberra and Berndt Museum, UWA collections.
+Loreen painted about her feelings, social justice, mining, the thoughts she had of her heritage and the stories of her ancestors, using mainly colours of the land.
+She was a multiple Cossack Art Award winner, her paintings are held in the Australian National Museum, Canberra and Berndt Museum, UWA collections.

-Loreen has teamed up with Life Apparel Co to create a special edition artwork for Naidoc 2020.
+Loreen collaborated with Life Apparel Co in 2020 through Wangaba Roebourne Art Group to create this special edition artwork.

-She is currently represented with one design in our retail collection.
+She is represented with one design in our retail collection.